mikec-w/Udacity-CarND-Behavioural-Cloning/writeup.md

 The model used an adam optimizer, so the learning rate was not tuned manually.
 The number of EPOCHs did seem to have an effect but we generally stabilised by about the 10th iteration.
 Dropout rate was adjusted slightly but did not seem to have any clearly noticable effect, accordingly a 25% dropout rate was chosen.

+#### 4 Final Validation

+Having trained the model using the training set collected using the philosophy detailed above, the final validation was to run the car in autonomous mode.
+This was reasonably successful and the car managed to complete one entire lap wihout venturing onto the kerbs.
+However, it is clear that a more substantial training set is probably necessary to result in a smoother drive for the occupants and to better maintain the centre-of-the-lane position.